Mediation Analysis Synthetic Control: Conclusions

 \section{Conclusions}

-We introduced a new methodology called mediation analysis synthetic control (MASC).
-This method combines the synthetic control method (\citealt{Aba2003,Aba2010,Aba2015}) with the mediation analysis approach and allows us to identify direct and indirect effects in frameworks with selection on unobservables and a low number of treated units and control units.
-This method is very intuitive and easy to implement (i.e., publicly available SCM algorithms can be employed).
-Even though introduced for the procedure presented in \cite{Aba2010,Aba2015}, it can be easily extended to new approaches, such as \cite{Ath2017,Xu2017,Kre2016,Ben2018}; and \cite{Dou2016}.
-Finally, after estimating the ``total'' effect of the introduction of the euro on labor productivity in several European countries, we showed that an increase in the degree of specialization in those economies either helped to mitigate the potentially negative short run effects of adopting a common currency or amplified its positive effects.
+We introduced MASC, a new method that combines the synthetic control method (\citealt{Aba2003,Aba2010,Aba2015}) with the mediation analysis approach and allows us to identify direct and indirect effects in a panel data frameworks with a low number of treated and control units.
+MASC is intuitive and easy to implement (i.e., publicly available SCM algorithms can be employed).
+Even though we show how to implement our method based on the original SCM algorithm of \cite{Aba2010,Aba2015}, one can alternatively use many of the new SCM-based methods such as \cite{Ath2017,Xu2017,Kre2016,Ben2018}; and \cite{Dou2016}.
+Finally, we provide an illustrative example where we decompose the ``total'' effect of Proposition 99 on cigarette consumption, and we show that an increase in cigarette prices alone would have had a lower impact than in combination with the other programs.